arkandias/geyser/README.md

 ### Automatic Backups

-A backup script is provided to automatically dump the Geyser database and upload it to a WebDAV server (like Nextcloud, ownCloud, etc.).
+A script is provided to automatically create a backup of Geyser and upload it to a WebDAV server (like Nextcloud).
 The script can be scheduled via crontab for regular backups.

 Required environment variables: